Handheld Suturing Devices (Medical & Veterinary)

 – Accessible for use by inexperienced practitioners and laypeople

-Here’s Professor Pepper and Mr Richard Trimlett comparing using the Sutrue handheld device to traditional suturing by hand.
+Here’s Professor Pepper and Mr Richard Trimlett comparing using a Sutrue handheld device to traditional suturing by hand.

-Professor Pepper and Mr Richard Trimlett demonstrating the Sutrue handheld device working to create automated sutures.
+Professor Pepper and Mr Richard Trimlett demonstrating a Sutrue handheld device working to create automated sutures.

-Professor Pepper and Mr Richard Trimlett discussing the applications for the device.
+Professor Pepper and Mr Richard Trimlett discussing the applications for a Sutrue handheld device.